freeseek/mocha/README.md

 mkdir -p $HOME/bin $HOME/res $HOME/res/kgp && cd /tmp
 ```

-We recommend compiling the source code but, wherever this is not possible, Linux x86_64 pre-compiled binaries are available for download <a href="http://software.broadinstitute.org/software/mocha">here</a>
+We recommend compiling the source code but, wherever this is not possible, Linux x86_64 pre-compiled binaries are available for download <a href="http://software.broadinstitute.org/software/mocha">here</a>.
+However, notice that you will require a copy of BCFtools 1.10 or newer (available with Ubuntu 20.04)

 Download latest version of <a href="https://github.com/samtools/htslib">HTSlib</a> and <a href="https://github.com/samtools/bcftools">BCFtools</a> (if not downloaded already)
 ```